 I thought I was going to drown because the current was so strong, you couldn’t see a damn thing below the surface and I didn’t catch a single fish.
-The secluded little beach however, was worth it all.
+The secluded little beach, however, was worth it all.

 Phnom Penh – 2 Days | Cambodia Itinerary

 I loved the architecture in Cambodia, so seeing the palace up close was really exciting.
 Just know that women need to be covered up – shorts/skirts to the knee and arms covered to the elbow.

 Banlung – 5 Days

 Two of the days were spent traveling there and back.
-It was a 10 hour journey from Phnom Penh to Banlung and another 8 hours from Ban Lung to Siem Reap.
+It was a 10-hour journey from Phnom Penh to Banlung and another 8 hours from Ban Lung to Siem Reap.

 We stayed at Banlung Balcony.
 It was $5/night for a double room which included breakfast.
 They had bicycles as well as motorbikes to rent and a top quality on-site restaurant and bar (with happy hour every night).

 Siem Reap – 6 Days | Cambodia Itinerary

 We did one on, one off and by the end we were absolutely shattered.
 We got up for sunrise all three days we went, experiencing it at a different site each time.
 We hired a tuk-tuk driver once and rented bikes twice.

 There is so much history there, so much spirituality.
 You don’t have to be a religious person to feel the significance of these sites.

 There are people doing great work to help the disadvantaged here and we tried to spread the wealth as much as we could while we were there.

-By the time we crossed the border I was ready to move on, but I was sad to say goodbye to the people of Cambodia.
+By the time we crossed the border from Siem Reap to Bangkok, I was ready to move on, but I was sad to say goodbye to the people of Cambodia.

 Check out this great post from the Traveling Weasels for a complete guide to visiting Angkor Wat.

-Things I Would Do Differently
+Things I Would Do Differently in My Cambodia Itinerary

 - I would have spent less time in Koh Rong.
 It was nice, but it wasn’t the best there is to offer.
 There’s Koh Rong Samloem which is slightly quieter.
 There are different beaches.
 During the dry season you can camp on the other side of the island and completely fend for yourself.